 $rewrite filter option.
 It’s always possible to abuse the feature to some degree, even if only images or style sheets are allowed to be redirected.

-The blog post has been updated on April 17, 2019 to clarify who could possibly exploit the security issue and how attacks may unfold.
+April 17, 2019: it has been clarified who can exploit the vulnerability and how attacks may unfold.
 The safety of uBlock Origin has been further emphasized due to the confusion around the uBlock brand name.